alanpsm/react_redux_test_nelson/app/README.md

 * Run the app using 'yarn start'

 Steps:
+* Create a new branch with your firstname

 * Make the modal appear using the "Open info modal" button
     * This should be done by dispatching an action to change the modalOpen state